XinFinOrg/Docs-XF/docs/general/faq.md

 ### XinFinMaster

 !!! quote "What is XinFinMaster?"
-    [XinFinMaster](http://xinfin.network), the 'Governance dApp', provides a professional UI that allows to see the list of masternodes and candidates, to deposit 10,000,000 XDC to become a masternode candidate, to vote for masternodes, and to show masternode performance statistics.
+    [XinFinMaster](https://xinfin.network/#masternode), the 'Governance dApp', provides a professional UI that allows to see the list of masternodes and candidates, to deposit 10,000,000 XDC to become a masternode candidate, to vote for masternodes, and to show masternode performance statistics.

 !!! quote "How do I login on XinFinMaster?"
     Go to XinFinMaster.
 	On the top-right corner click 'Login'.
-	Then select how do you want to login: with xdcwallet or Private Key/Mnemonic.
+	Then select how do you want to login: with Private Key.

 !!! quote "What is the 'capacity' of a Candidate/Masternode?"
     The capacity of a candidate is the 10,000,000 XDC initial deposit for that candidate.

-!!! quote "Which of these numbers on XinFinMaster will tell us which is a good performing node vs poorly performing?"
-    On XinFinMaster, click on a candidate to open the candidate page.
-	Scroll down to 'Masternode Rewards'.
-	You should look at 'Sign number' under Masternode Rewards to determine a good node or not.

-	Masternodes will sign a maximum of 60 blocks per epoch.
-A good masternode will create around 60 sign transactions in that epoch.
-	We also calculate the reward based on sign transactions number.

 !!! quote "What is a 'checkpoint'?"
     For each iteration of 900 blocks (called epoch), a checkpoint block is created, which implements only reward works.